-The Stony Clove Creek Stream Management Plan has been arranged in three volumes.
-In Volume I Section 2, regional and watershed background information is provided to set the environmental and institutional context of stream management in Stony Clove Creek, and the Catskills in general.
-Existing institutional relationships for stream management in the Stony Clove Creek are discussed, as are the interests, jurisdictions and management purview of the many project stakeholders.
+The West Kill Stream Management Plan has been arranged in seven sections.
+In Section 2, regional and watershed background information is provided to set the environmental and institutional context of stream management in West Kill, and the Catskills in general.
+Existing institutional relationships for stream management in the West Kill are discussed, as are the interests, jurisdictions and management purview of the many project stakeholders.

-Volume I Section 3 includes: a summary of water quality assessments that have been undertaken over the years in the Stony Clove Creek; a introduction to the science of stream processes; and a description of the watershed assessment that was undertaken specifically to develop this plan.
+Section 3 includes a summary of water quality assessments that have been undertaken over the years in the West Kill, and introduction to the science of stream processes and a description of the watershed assessment that was undertaken specifically to develop this plan.

-In Volume II, Section 4 provides detailed descriptions and specific recommendations for approximately 9.5 miles of stream, from NYS DEC property at the top of the Stony Clove Creek watershed, down to the mouth of the stream where it meets the Esopus Creek.
+Section 4 provides detailed descriptions and specific recommendations for approximately 9.7 miles of stream, from NYS DEC property at the top of the West Kill watershed, down to the mouth of the stream where it meets the Schoharie Creek.
 This section provides a useful reference for the extent of current problems at a localized stream reach scale, with specific recommendations for action and references to other sections of the plan for further information or resources.
-The main stem has been organized into Management Units (MUs), subdivided using physical stream characteristics, property boundaries, location of bridges and road infrastructure, and valley characteristics, all gathered through a detailed stream assessment survey conducted in 2001.
+The main stem has been organized into Management Units (MUs), subdivided using physical stream characteristics, property boundaries, location of bridges and road infrastructure, and valley characteristics, all gathered through a detailed stream assessment survey conducted in 2004.
 These MU descriptions outline stream conditions (its bed and banks), general streamside (riparian) vegetation condition, and proximity and arrangement of roads, bridges and culverts.
 Conditions and recommendations are organized by management objective.
 Descriptions provide guidance and suggestions for specific projects or assessments in these categories, and any ongoing monitoring that can provide further detail to define specific problems.
 Summary tables provide a condensed version of each expanded description, and companion maps show the location of specific features described in the text.

-Volume II Section 5 presents a report on the demonstration stream restoration project in Lanesville.
+Section 5 presents a report on the demonstration stream restoration project at Shoemaker Road.

-Volume II Section 6 provides watershed-wide, programmatic recommendations.
+In Section 6, watershed-wide, programmatic recommendations are provided.

-Volume II Section 7 suggests an approach for moving toward implementation of the recommendations in this plan.
+Section 7 suggests an approach for moving toward implementation of the recommendations in this plan.